Types of Effects - Replacement Effects

 Replacement effects can also be continuous effects.

-Damage prevention effects are often a type of replacement effect.
+are often a type of replacement effect.

 Some cards allow a player to replace a method of playing a card with another effect, such as Preserve which replaces a materialization by returning the Preserved card from the material deck to the hand.
 Situations in which a card (face-up or face-down) can be legally played in the manner being replaced do not require revealing that card.
 However, certain situations may result in attempting to replace a playing method that is not publicly known, typically caused by cards being set face-down in a zone with private or hidden characteristics.
 In those cases, the player replacing the play method with an effect must reveal the intended card and its intended play method before it can be replaced.